 4.4 Disposals Requiring Special Handling

-Certain categories of assets require scrutiny above and beyond the routine PMO review given to all recorded assets prior to disposal.
+Certain categories of assets require scrutiny beyond the routine PMO review.
 These categories also require the completion of additional processes that are unique to each group as specified below.

 1. Computers/Universal Waste

 Many electronic devices are considered universal waste upon disposal.
 This includes, but not limited to computers, monitors or any equipment containing cathode ray tubes (CRT) or other significant electronic display, or items that contain internal circuitry (heavy metal containing cards and boards) such as cell phones, keyboards, printers, copiers, and many scientific devices.

 These items are closely monitored by the University and disposal records may be reported to the Federal Environmental Protection Agency (EPA) or the California Department of Toxic Substances Control (DTSC).
 Disposal processes and inappropriate disposal of such items may be audited by these agencies at any time.
 Failure to adhere to appropriate methods of disposal may result in significant fines and other penalties.

 Never dispose of such items in dumpsters or trash receptacles.
 Small electronics that are not recorded in the Sunflower database may be placed in electronic recycling buckets located throughout the campus by the Environmental Health & Safety (EH&S).
 Locations for buckets may be found on the EH&S Electronic Waste Recycling website.
 When cleaning out an office or a lab, coordinate with SPS for disposal of large volumes of small electronics.

 Larger electronics will be collected by the Surplus Property Sales (SPS) once an excess request is received.
 SPS will remove and wipe or crush any hard drives that are in computers collected as excess.
 They crush all ‘loose’ hard drives being disposed of separately from a computer.